ingratexr/quaint/README.md

 # Windows
 lol
 ```
-OCR is quite a bit slower than direct text extraction, but is usually necessary if you're starting with a scanned file.
+OCR is noticeably slower than direct text extraction, but is usually necessary if you're starting with a scanned file.
 If you don't know whether you need to use OCR you can always try to extract the text without linting it using the ```--no-lint``` flag and then review that output manually to see if it's any good.

 # Usage
 To extract and lint general text from a pdf or text file:
 ```
-quaint ./path/to/my.pdf
+textaur ./path/to/my.pdf
 ```
 This will extract the text and save it to ```./path/to/my_extracted_text.txt``` and lint the text and save it to ```./path/to/my_linted_text.txt```.
+The extracted text will only be saved as a separate file if the input file is a pdf, not if it's plain text.

 If it's a screenplay and you want to use OCR:
 ```
-quaint ./path/to/my_scanned_screenplay.pdf --mode screenplay --ocr
+textaur ./path/to/my_scanned_screenplay.pdf --mode screenplay --ocr
 ```
 ## Options
 - `-m, --mode <text|t|screenplay|sp>`: Type of input text (generic or screenplay).
 Generic by default/if omitted.
 - `-o, --output <file>`: Save linted output to this file instead of default
 - `--extracted-text <file>`: Save extracted unlinted text to this file instead of default
-- `--ocr`: Use optical character recognition to extract text if it's a PDF (false by default; quaint will try to simply pull out the text if the input is a PDF)
+- `--ocr`: Use optical character recognition to extract text if it's a PDF (false by default; textaur will try to simply pull out the text if the input is a PDF)
 - `--no-lint`: Extract and save text only, without AI linting
 - `--prompt <file>`: File to use as custom AI linting prompt